Manufacturer P&L Sensitivity: How Every Commercial Lever Flows to Profit

 Using Sensitivity Analysis

-2. Stress testing assumptions: Run the sweep with three elasticity scenarios (optimistic, expected, pessimistic).
-If contribution is positive across all three at your planned price increase, the decision is robust.
-If it turns negative under the pessimistic case, you need a contingency plan.
+Run the sweep with three elasticity scenarios (optimistic, expected, pessimistic).
+If contribution is positive across all three at the planned price increase, the decision is robust.
+If it turns negative under the pessimistic case, build a contingency plan before committing.

-3. Portfolio pricing: Run sweeps for each product in your portfolio.
+Run sweeps for every product in the portfolio.
 Products where the curve peaks further right (higher optimal price) should get larger increases.
 Products where it peaks left or is already declining should get smaller increases or none at all.
-This is how you construct a differentiated portfolio pricing strategy.
+That is how a differentiated portfolio pricing strategy gets constructed: not by uniform percentage moves but by per-SKU peak alignment.

 Continue exploring